 As the children of ‘The Greatest Generation’, baby boomers are known for their goal-centric, disciplined, and competitive work ethic.
 Without the distractions of handheld technology and desire for online gratification, this generation grew up working in predominantly labor-intensive jobs and enjoying youthful and active behaviors in their off time through high-impact sports and activities.

-In 2018, the baby boomers are now entering their ‘senior’ years, and are the largest consumers of the health care industry.
+The baby boomers are entering their ‘senior’ years, and are the largest consumers of the health care industry.
 In British Columbia, baby boomers account for nearly 35% of the population, and 80% of health care product consumption (Esdaile, J).
 Despite entering a new stage of their life, they intend to maintain their youthful and active attitudes and behavior.
 For some, it is simply due to continuing their lifelong passions, and for others, it’s an attempt to restore their younger identities.
 However, the trials and tribulations from their youth have followed them into the present.

 With few advances in physical health care throughout the 80’s and 90’s, minimal promotion of healthy diets, and increased participation in high-impact sports, baby boomers are now significantly affected by conditions such as arthritis, osteoarthritis, diabetes, and heart disease.
 There has been a 20% increase in hip and knee replacement surgeries since 2010, and data from 2020 is expected to show another 20-25% increase.
 The time to act for baby boomers (and even millennials) is now, as everyone should start paying attention to their joints and musculoskeletal system now, to prevent cumulative and repetitive strain injuries and degenerative conditions later in life.